vincentol/FoundingFathers/MILESTONES/milestone11.md

 Robert:
  - Changed menu views and preference settings so distance choices effected map view.
   - Potential profile UI bit that we probably don't wait too.
+Going to want to change this to another side-bar.

 Screenshot:
 ![Screenshot of core map functionality:](http://i.imgur.com/CFACYKV.png)